-Choosing who to list as the beneficiary on your qualified retirement account is a huge decision.
-While the decision is ultimately the owner’s, we have a few pieces of information to share that may influence that decision.
+We believe it is a huge decision to choose who to list as the beneficiary on your qualified retirement account.
+While the decision is ultimately the owner’s, we do have a few pieces of information to share that may influence that decision.
 This blog post is geared towards revealing some uncommon techniques and how they may influence the inheritance your beneficiaries receive.

-First, it is important to highlight one of the most significant changes from the Secure Act in 2019.
+First, it is essential to highlight one of the most significant changes introduced by the Secure Act in 2019.
 After the rule changes, qualified accounts must be fully distributed to a non-spouse beneficiary within a 10-year timeframe.

 • Under the Secure Act of 2019, retirement assets must be fully distributed to the beneficiary within a 10-year timeframe.